scaleoutsean/eseries-perf-analyzer/README.md

 - Disentangle E-Series Collector from the rest of EPA stac and make it easy to run it stand-alone and anywhere
 - Remove SANtricity Web Services Proxy (WSP) dependency from Collector and remove WSP from EPA, so that one collector container or script captures data for one and only one E-Series array

 EPA Collector collects metrics from E-Series and sends them to InfluxDB.
-Each collector uses own credentials and can (but doesn't have to) write data to the same InfluxDB database instance.
+Each collector uses own credentials and may (but doesn't have to) write data to the same InfluxDB database or database instance.

-## What E-Series metrics does EPA collect
+## Collected data

+- Performance metrics
   - System
   - Volumes
   - Disks
   - Interfaces
+- Log and environment
   - E-Series MEL events
-- Environmental (temperature and power consumption)
+  - Failures
+  - Temperature sensors
+  - Power supply unit consumption
+- Configuration
+  - Volumes
+  - Disks
+  - Hosts

+Users may use `--include` to limit the amount of data collected and the related data growth.

 Sample screenshots are available [here](./SCREENSHOTS.md).